dell/csm-docs/content/docs/resiliency/troubleshooting.md

 * For each namespace containing protected pods, the recent events logged in that namespace.

 After successful execution of the script, it will deposit a file similar to driver.logs.20210319_1407.tgz in the current directory.
 Please submit that file with any [issues](https://github.com/dell/csm/issues).

+## Actions to take during failure to clean pod resources completely

+The node-podmon cleanup algorithm purposefully will not remove the node taint until all the protected volumes have been cleaned up from the node.
+This works well if the node fault lasts long enough that controller-podmon can evacuate all the protected pods from the node.
+However, if the failure is short-lived, and controller-podmon does not clean up all the protected pods on the node, or if for some reason node-podmon cannot clean a pod completely, the taint is left on the node, and manual intervention is required.
+The required intervention is for the operator to reboot the node, which will ensure that no zombie pods survive.
+Upon seeing the reboot, node-podmon will then remove the taint.